 You have four ways to migrate your data into Kindful depending on the onboarding package you’ve purchased.
 You may choose just one of the options below or a combination of importing your data and connecting an integration:

-- Standard Import - Importing contacts and transactions via spreadsheet files, but your Success Rep will import your data for you.
+Standard Import - Importing contacts and transactions via spreadsheet files, but your Onboarding Rep will import your data for you.

-- Custom Import - Our team imports advanced data types for you.
+Custom Import - Our team imports advanced data types for you.
 These include pledges, soft credits, notes, relationships and non-cash gifts.
 These data types must be in our template files in order to be imported accurately.
-Please email your Success Rep for those templates.
+Please email your Onboarding Rep for those templates.

-Here are typical questions to consider before starting your migration:
+Here are typical things to consider before starting your migration.

 Will we be connecting QuickBooks?